 We are a clinical stage precision oncology company focused on the discovery, design and development of small molecule kinase inhibitors for difficult-to-treat, genomically defined cancers.
 Our mission is to inspire hope for those battling cancer by expanding on the promise of targeted therapies.
 Our Kinnate Discovery Engine, which starts with the identification of an unmet need among validated oncogenic drivers, utilizes our deep expertise in medicinal chemistry and structure-based design, and the tailored ecosystems of our partners to develop our targeted therapies.
-We focus our discovery and development efforts on three patient populations: (1) those with cancers that harbor known oncogenic drivers (gene alterations that cause cancers) with no currently available treatments (non-responders), and (3) those whose tumors have acquired resistance over the course of therapy to currently available treatments.
+We focus our discovery and development efforts on three patient populations: (1) those with cancers that harbor known oncogenic drivers (gene alterations that cause cancers) with no currently available targeted therapies, (2) those with genomically well-characterized tumors that have intrinsic resistance to currently available treatments (non-responders), and (3) those whose tumors have acquired resistance over the course of therapy to currently available treatments.
 Our Kinnate Discovery Engine, together with the biomarker-driven approach of our drug development strategy, our continual translational research and early global expansion in development, may enable us to develop drugs with an increased probability of clinical success while reducing the cost and risk of drug development.

-Our lead product candidate is exarafenib, which is a Rapidly Accelerated Fibrosarcoma (RAF) inhibitor in development for the treatment of patients with lung cancer, melanoma and other solid tumors.
+Our lead product candidate is exarafenib , which is a Rapidly Accelerated Fibrosarcoma (RAF) inhibitor in development for the treatment of patients with lung cancer, melanoma and other solid tumors.
 Unlike currently available treatments that target only B-Rapidly Accelerated Fibrosarcoma (BRAF) kinase Class I alterations, we have designed exarafenib to target BRAF Class II and Class III alterations, where it would be a first-line targeted therapy, in addition to covering BRAF Class I alterations.
 In April 2021, we filed an Investigational New Drug application (IND) for exarafenib with the U.S. Food and Drug Administration (FDA).
-In May 2021, the FDA cleared our IND for exarafenib and we initiated KN-8701, a Phase I clinical trial evaluating exarafenib.
+In May 2021, the FDA cleared our IND for exarafenib and we initiated KN-8701, a Phase 1 clinical trial evaluating exarafenib.
 We began dosing exarafenib in humans in the second half of 2021.
-In 2022, we announced the addition of patients with NRAS mutant melanoma into KN-8701 both in monotherapy and combination with a MEK inhibitor binimetinib.
+In 2022, we announced the addition of patients with NRAS mutant melanoma into KN-8701 both in monotherapy and in combination with a MEK inhibitor binimetinib.
 KN-8701 is currently ongoing.
-We anticipate disclosing exarafenib monotherapy and combination dose escalation data from this clinical trial in the first laft of 2023.
+We anticipate disclosing exarafenib monotherapy and combination dose escalation data from this clinical trial in the first half of 2023.
 In the first quarter of 2023, we announced that we initiated enrollment of patients into the monotherapy dose expansion cohorts of KN-8701.

-Our second product candidate is KIN-3248, a Fibroblast Growth Factor Receptors (FGFR) inhibitor, designed for the treatment of patients with intrahepatic cholangiocarcinoma (ICC), a cancer of the bladder lining as well as other solid tumors.
+Our second product candidate is KIN-3248, a Fibroblast Growth Factor Receptors (FGFR) inhibitor, designed for the treatment of patients with intrahepatic cholangiocarcinoma (ICC), a cancer of the bile ducts in the liver, and urothelial carcinoma (UC), a cancer of the bladder lining as well as other solid tumors.
 KIN-3248 is designed to address clinically observed kinase domain mutations in FGFR2 and FGFR3 that drive resistance to current therapies.
-In January 2022, the FDA cleared our IND for KIN-3248 and we initiated KN-4802, a Phase 1 clinical trial evaluating KIN-3248, in the first quarter of 2022.
+In January 2022, the FDA cleared our IND for KIN-3248 has demonstrated KN-4802, a Phase 1 clinical trial evaluating KIN-3248, in the first quarter of 2022.
 KIN-3248 has demonstrated proof of concept in preclinical models showing activity across both initial FGFR 2/3 genomic alterations and a broad range of common resistant variants that arise from first generation FGFR 2/3 targeted therapies.
 We anticipate initial dose escalation data from the ongoing KN-4802 clinical trial in the second half of 2023.